Wide Reads

 — The Ugliest Man

-Context: He speaks this after experiencing genuine connection and acceptance with Zarathustra and the group.
+Context: He speaks this after experiencing genuine connection and acceptance with Zarathustra and the group under the open night sky.

 This shows how one meaningful experience can retroactively give meaning to years of suffering.
-It's not that his pain disappears, but that it now serves a purpose in his story.
+It is not that his pain disappears, but that it now serves a purpose in his story.

 In Today's Words: